 The TLS protocol provides a channel for the client-server applications to interact via a network which is built to prevent issues such as tampering because protocols can work irrespective of having a TSL, it's essential that the customer has to notify the server to establish a TLS connection.
 It can be done in two ways.
 One way is to employ a distinct port number to secure a TLS connection.
 The second method is to use a protocol mechanism that can be used for the client to prompt the server to switch to the TLS connection.

 Ports supported by MQTT include:

 AWS IoT has established the IoT connection to manage a cloud computing platform that can easily connect the devices and secure way of interaction with various applications of the cloud and various devices.
 It’s designed to handle the millions of data exchange and the millions of devices within the cloud that interact, process, and direct messages across AWS endpoints.

 AWS IoT can actively communicate with Lambda, what is Amazon S3, and all other services to create IoT applications that handle vast volumes of data and handle the infrastructure.
 It’s a unified platform that makes the work of a developer easy, as it absorbs the flow of incoming data from several devices by using some protocols such as MQTT & HTTPS.

-Such cloud associated installed systems instantly connect to the internet in both direct or indirect way by using the resources mentioned below:
+Such cloud associated installed systems instantly connect to the internet in both direct or indirect ways by using the resources mentioned below: